-- 1. Know his or her role as well as required attitudes and values that will influence the process. - 2.
-Examine statistics regarding children's issues, violence, poverty levels and nutrition and health indicators within the targeted areas, as well as identify the available resources. - 3.
-Consult with professionals, other knowledgeable persons or concerned individuals involved within the targeted area. - 4.
-Conduct visits to related service organisations, police station, clinics and local government services as an introduction and as part of information gathering. - 5.
-Compile basic community profile with information obtained from leaders community mapping.
+- Examine status quo and statistics regarding; children's issues, violence, poverty levels, household hunger, health and nutrition access within the targeted areas, as well as identify the available resources. - 2.
+Consult with local professionals, other knowledgeable persons or concerned individuals involved within the targeted area. - 3.
+Conduct visits to related service organisations, police station, clinics and local government services as an introduction and as part of information gathering. - 4.
+Compile a basic community profile with information obtained from leaders which we refer to as community mapping which is not a rigorous community baseline but a snapshot of what exists. - 5.
+Recruit training participants.